 If you prefer a more private option, semi-private day trips in 7-9 seater 4x4 off-road vehicles are available from Chania and surrounding areas.
 Priced at 125 euros for adults (85 euros for children between 6-12 years old), this all-inclusive package provides a great alternative for those seeking flexibility without having to worry about planning.

-While renting a scooter or Quad may seem like a tempting option, please note the increased risks involved given the difficult access road.
+While renting a scooter or Quad may be a tempting option, please note the increased risks due to the difficult access road.

 If you love hiking and mountain biking, Balos Beach is worth exploring!
 There are two marked routes to Balos Beach, offering a challenge for experienced climbers.
 The first route starts from the village of Kaliviani, which is 4 km west of the port of Kissamos.
 The second route begins from the ancient city of Falassarna, located at the western base of the Gramvousa Peninsula.
 Both routes are around 9-10 km long and can be completed in about 3 hours, taking you through the rugged landscape of Gramvousa, crossing the ridge of Mount Platyskinos.
 The area is well-frequented by explorers and hikers alike, so you're likely to meet fellow backpackers or mountain bikers along the way.